When is the Best Time to Benchmark Compensation?

 On the flip side, future sales projections might be dismal or stagnant and the firm might not have the resources to invest in updating the compensation structure.

 No matter the situation your company finds itself, it is critical to understand the direction the company is headed to better inform how you should price your roles and pay mix offerings.

 2. Discuss the Feasibility and Impact of Budget Changes with Finance

 Now that you’ve met with executive leadership on the strategic focus of the firm, you might want to put some time on the calendar with Finance to discuss whether the organization can handle salary ranges increasing in value.

 As the company hires, promotes, and plans for salary and merit increases, Ccmpensation always refers to the salary range to make pay decisions.
 As midpoint values grow so will the salary range minimum and maximum, and it is critical you keep this in mind and cushion the salary budget accordingly.
 Additionally, it is imperative both the HR and Finance teams are aware of any employees who will potentially fall below the range minimum to enable the green circle exercise once the new structure goes into effect.

 Obtaining buy-in from Finance during salary budget season and allotting for a larger or flexible salary line is essential before you start updating your salary range structure.

 3. Review and Update Job Descriptions

-Before you get started with pricing, you should revisit any job descriptions that might need to be updated or were revised during the year as a result of any reorganizations or shift in responsibility.
-When jobs either grow or shrink, the job descriptions should reflect these changes and these modifications ultimately will inform how you match and price your jobs.
+Before you get started with pricing, you should revisit job descriptions that might need to be updated or were revised during the year as a result of any reorganizations or shift in responsibility.
+When jobs either grow or shrink, the job descriptions should reflect these changes and these modifications, ultimately, will inform how you match and price your jobs.

 4. Identify Hot Jobs